Join us at the Historic Lyndhurst Mansion in Tarrytown!

 Visitor Experience Staff

-Visitor Experience Staff is a part-time, seasonal position that serves as the first, and primary point of contact for all visitors entering Lyndhurst.
+Visitor Experience Staff is a part-time, seasonal position that serves as the first and primary point of contact for all visitors entering Lyndhurst.

-Visitor Experience Staff will also assist during mansion tours, weddings, and other special events as scheduled.
-This role ensures that these events run smoothly and that Lyndhurst policies and procedures are adhered to.
+Visitor Experience Staff also assist during mansion tours, weddings, and other special events as scheduled.
+This role ensures that events run smoothly and Lyndhurst policies and procedures are adhered to.
 Some evening shifts are required.
 This position supports other full-time and seasonal staff to provide a safe and positive guest experience.

 APPLY HERE